However, although your pension pot may be smaller than you would like, if you own your own home you could be sitting on your biggest asset.

 The question is how can you free up all of that cash without having to sell up and move?

-We take a look at lifetime mortgages for pensioners and explain exactly how lifetime mortgages for the over 60s work.
+We take a look at lifetime mortgages for pensioners and explain exactly how they work for the over 60s.

 Lifetime mortgage basics